 Feather is a well-known local character I meet down on the beach.
 Now in her 80’s, she’s been Byron landmark most of her life, spending six hours a day sunbathing and meditating and listening to music on what she calls “ladies rock” a large piece of ancient lava lying close to the sea.
 “I wouldn’t have it any other way” she tells me having just confessed to a “little skinny dip before brekkie.”
 You can’t make it up.

 The town is lovely to wander around, but the walk along the beach and up to the historic lighthouse, the most easterly point in Australia, is even better.
 Leaving Byron Bay is hard, but I know in my heart I’ll be back.

 Byron Bay to Brisbane

 This is where I leave New South Wales and cross into Queensland for the short hop up to Brisbane and journey’s end.
-It’s been a trip where I’ve literally overdosed on visual stimulus.
-It is hard to imagine such vast areas of unspoilt beauty can exist in today’s world but Australia’s eastern coast proves they most certainly can.
+Sydney to Brisbane along Pacific Highway 1been a trip where I’ve overdosed on visual stimulus.
+It is hard to imagine such vast areas of unspoilt beauty can exist in today’s world, but Australia’s eastern coast proves they most certainly can.